What is 0xcert Framework?

 Management of digital or real-world tangible items: The Framework provides a set of functions for deployment, management, certification, and verification of assets.
 These can hold a data imprint of an item they represent, meaning they store a cryptographic representation of data objects.
-Such assets can be selectively verified by any third party to which the data is disclosed by the owner.
+Such assets can be selectively verified by any third parties to which the data are disclosed by the owner.

 Management of digital currency: Besides non-fungible, unique assets, the Framework also supports the management of monetary value tokens or cryptocurrencies.
 They are handled through common functions known in blockchain operations, i.e. transfer and management of rights.

 Many-to-many atomic orders: A single atomic transaction allows for creating and transferring tokens (both ERC-721 non-fungible tokens and ERC-20 fungible tokens) as many times as agreed, and among multiple participants involved.
 Many-to-many atomic orders allow multiple parties to participate simultaneously in a single transaction.
 This is one of the most potent and crucial features of the 0xcert Framework.

 Unified experience for decentralized and distributed systems: The goal of the 0xcert Framework is to become blockchain/platform-agnostic, without discriminating among different blockchains or other distributed systems.
 The whole API of the Framework is identical when used with the Ethereum blockchain, Wanchain, or any other distributed system you choose for your application.
 The code of the API looks completely identical and provides the exact same functionality regardless of the blockchain or distributed system you employ.
 This enables you to quickly and seamlessly switch between systems.